You may wish to see a page on Roman Smyrna first.

 VIth century BC clay sarcophagi from Clazomenae, on the peninsula having Cesme at its tip

 Clazomenae was one of the most important towns of Ionia in the archaic period, thriving in pottery painting and later on in garum production.

 VIth century BC clay sarcophagi from Clazomenae at the Staatliche Antikensammlungen of Munich (above) and at the Ashmolean Museum of Oxford

-In 1920-921 a number of clay sarcophagi were found by Greek archaeologists (the region was then occupied by the Greek army).
+In 1920-1921 a number of clay sarcophagi were found by Greek archaeologists (the region was then occupied by the Greek army).
 Some of them are at the Archaeological Museum of Athens, others at other museums in Europe and those found in later periods in Izmir.
 Their flat rims are decorated with elaborate paintings, which sometimes cover the whole box.
 They bring to mind some Etruscan paintings in the tombs of Tarquinia.

 The garden houses a large number of reliefs of the Byzantine period and a few from the period when Smyrna was a possession of the Knights of Rhodes.